kenhungkk/kenhungkk.github.io/research.md

 ---
 # Research interest

-I am interested in adaptive and selective inferences, as well as mathematical statistics and probability theory.
-My undergraduate education was mainly on combinatorics and graph theory, in which I still maintain a strong interest.
+I am interested in conditional inference and post-selection inference, as well as mathematical statistics and probability theory.
+My undergraduate education was mainly on combinatorics and graph theory, in which I still maintain an interest.

 # Publications